Published by Gary Taylor on 4/8/2016, updated by Baris Zeren on 6/20/2022

 Step 1a: Gather information about your current customer base.

-If you're lucky enough to already be in business with a pretty big array of customers, study them and see what common characteristics many of them have.
+If you're lucky enough to already be in business with an extensive array of customers, study them and see what common characteristics many have.

 - Geographic locations (e.g., the Northeast or the U.S.)